aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

 # DynamoDB Converting Table to Global Table with CloudFormation

 ## About This Repo
+Many customers have security policies in their organization to only make changes via infrastructure as code to ensure users only have controlled access to production environments.
+In an effort to provide additional resiliency to their applications, they are looking to embrace the use of DynamoDB Global Tables.
+In the console, it is relatively easy to convert a dynamodb table to a global table.
+It only requires the creation of a replica.
+However, when making these changes strictly with cloudformation, this process is more difficult to do without impacting your auto scaling, running into errors, or at worst losing your entire database.
+The steps in this document are to ensure that you can safely make this transition without impacting your production database from a scaling, availability, or data standpoint.

+WARNING!
+Use these steps with caution.
+If you do not follow these steps properly you may delete your dynamoDB Table.
+Use these steps (or script) as a guidline to build your own process and test on non-production systems before executing on production workloads.

+Additional documentation on this process and limitations can be found here: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-globaltable.html

 This repo contains steps to update a dynamodb table stored in CloudFormation to a global table (version 2019.11.21) without recreating the table.